 - Postdoctoral Research Fellows (appointment code FP02)

-Please note: Effective July 1, 2009, Scholars/Fellows hired into these positions may enroll in UIGRADCare, the Student Health Insurance Program (SHIP) and Student Dental only.
-The University contribution toward the cost of coverage for 2011-2013 will be as follows: 90% of the cost for a single health insurance plan, 70% for coverage of family members; 85% of the cost for a single dental plan, 70% for coverage of family members.
+Scholars/Fellows may enroll in UIGRADCare or the Student Health Insurance Program (SHIP) and Student Dental.
+See health insurance options and information here.
+The University contribution toward the cost of coverage for 2013-2015 will be as follows: 90% of the cost for a single health insurance plan, 70% for coverage of family members; 85% of the cost for a single dental plan, 70% for coverage of family members.

 The University Benefits Office will send a packet of materials at the time the appointment begins.
 This will include rates, information, and an enrollment form to complete and return.
 Information on the plans can also be reviewed at the insurance section of this web site.